 I Am A Truck, by Michelle Winters, a debut novel about the love, relationships and mysteries that one woman encounters during the search for her missing spouse.

-Cusk first made the cut as a Giller finalist in 2015 with her novel Outline while Redhill made the shortlist in 2001 for his debut novel Martin Sloane, which also picked up the Amazon.ca/Books in Canada First Novel Award.
-Robinson's Monkey Beach was up for a Giller in 2000 while O'Loughlin and Winters are first-time nominees.
-It's also the first Giller nomination for Invisible Publishing, the Picton, Ont.-based publishers of I Am A Truck.
+Cusk first made the cut as a Giller finalist in 2015 with her novel Outline while Robinson's Monkey Beach was up for a Giller in 2000.
+O'Loughlin and Winters are first-time nominees, as is Invisible Publishing, the Picton, Ont.-based publishers of I Am A Truck.

 Copyright 2018 ZoomerMedia Limited